Training and Preparation for Open Water

 Open Water Swimming

-Open water swimming offers a unique and exhilarating experience that takes you beyond the confines of the pool.
-Open water swimming presents swimmers with an entirely different set of challenges compared to pool swimming.
-It often involves unpredictable conditions, varying water temperatures, and the absence of lane lines.
-At BUDS, most of your swimming will not be in a pool, it will be in the ocean.
-Every day is different in the open water and the most important thing you must learn is how to swim in a straight line.
-You can be the fastest swimmer but if you swim an extra half a mile, you’ll surely be the slowest.
+At BUDS, most of your swimming will not be in a pool, it will be in the 63 degree ocean.
+Every day is different in the open water and the most important thing you must learn how to do is swim in a straight line.

 The first thing you need to do when you arrive on the beach is assess the situation.
 Which direction is the wind blowing?
 Which direction is the current going?
 What are the tides doing?
 How big are the waves?
+Where are the waves breaking?
 The more you know, the better, as you must assimilate with the ocean.

 Learning how to swim in a straight line is half natural instinct and half sighting properly.
 Sighting is simply breathing to the front instead of the side.
-Though, you don’t really even need to breath if you don’t want to or don’t need to.
-You can simply sight with your eyes, leaving your mouth and nose submerged.
+Though, you can sight without breathing - by sighting only with your eyes, leaving your mouth and nose submerged.
 We call these alligator eyes.
+The better mobility you have in your shoulders and neck, the better technique you can have while doing this.
+The most you come out of the water, the more drag you create.
+Guys can go REALLY slow due to bad sighting - you want your mouth as close to the water as possible.

 Training Strategies for Open Water

-Distance Matters: Every week in BUDS you’ve got a 2 mile open water swim.
-For most guys, this will take about an hour.
+1. Distance Matters: Every week in BUDS you’ve got a 2 mile open water swim.
+This is over an hour of straight swimming.
 Make sure you are doing longer swims in the pool with fins on.
-Do a 3,000 for time or an hour long swim.
+Train both sides.
+Do longer threshold sets.
+This means stuff like 20x100 on 2 minutes holding 1:40.

-Sighting: Practice sighting techniques to maintain your course in open water.
+3. Sighting in the Pool: Practice sighting techniques in the pool.
 This skill is crucial for staying on track.
 You are better off sighting more and staying in a straight line, then sighting less and falling of course.
-Yes, you can practice sighting in the pool.

-Swim with a Buddy: If possible, join an open water swim group or at the very least swim with a buddy.
-Many times you will be buddy swimming - swimming about 6 feet apart, face-to-face.
+4. Swim on Both Sides: Most of the time you will be swimming with a buddy - swimming about 6 feet apart, face-to-face.
 This means one person is on their right side and one person is on their left side.
-This is another reason why you should train and become proficient on both sides.
+This is another reason why you should train and become proficient on both sides with fins.
+Not so much for normal CSS.

 What's Next?